Clean ingredients. No compromise.

 Retinol alternative

-Comparable to retinol, no irritation
+Comparable efficacy, no irritation risk

 Ingredient